-- Includes a written analysis that can be distributed to board members or to the members of the association for review prior to voting on a proposed lease agreement.
+- A written analysis that can be distributed to board members or to the members of the association for review prior to voting on a proposed lease agreement.

-- Includes comparable lease data from other similarly situated properties and an analysis on whether revenue sharing or subletting is appropriate.
+- Comparable lease data from other similarly situated properties and an analysis on whether revenue sharing or subletting is appropriate.

-- Evaluates the appropriate escalation rates, option payments, and/or signing bonuses.
+- An evaluation of escalation rates, option payments, and/or signing bonuses.